zithro/qubes-doc/arch-spec-0.3.md

 tinue the system boot.
 This is, however, not such a straight forward task, and several approaches are possi- ble, each providing different tradeoff between user's conveniance and security.

-(^25) The term _Evil Maid Attack_ has been proposed by one of the authors of this document in a talk about Trusted Computing (http://invisiblethingslab.com/resources/misc09/trusted_computing_thoughts.pdf), and later has started been used by other researchers and vendors to describe this class of attacks.
+(^25^) The term _Evil Maid Attack_ has been proposed by one of the authors of this document in a talk about Trusted Computing [http://invisiblethingslab.com/resources/misc09/trusted_computing_thoughts.pdf](http://invisiblethingslab.com/resources/misc09/trusted_computing_thoughts.pdf), and later has started been used by other researchers and vendors to describe this class of attacks.
 More information about practical Evil Maid Attacks the reader can find in another authors'
 article: [http://theinvisiblethings.blogspot.com/2009/10/evil-maid-goes-after-truecrypt.html](http://theinvisiblethings.blogspot.com/2009/10/evil-maid-goes-after-truecrypt.html)

-#### The "favorite picture" approach
+#### The "favorite picture" approach (OUTDATED)

 The most obvious approach is for the system to display a secret passphrase on the screen, before asking the user for his or her passphrase.
 This authentication passphrase would, of course, be normally encrypted,